 New Heights Brewing

-New Heights Brewing, located in SoBro, is the brainchild of head brewer Jeff Fountain, who got a taste of the industry while working as a brewer at San Diego’s Mission Brewery.
+New Heights Brewing is the brainchild of head brewer Jeff Fountain, who got a taste of the industry while working as a brewer at San Diego’s Mission Brewery.
 This small craft brewery is known for its delicious barrel-aged stout and friendly staff.

 Neighborhood: SoBro